-This 2019 Estate Chardonnay opens with aromas of warm apple, toasted almonds and savory undertones.
-The medium-bodied palate is round and creamy with fresh and juicy stone fruit flavors with notes of brioche and a touch of citrus.
-The finish is long and refreshing.
+This 2020 Estate Chardonnay embraces with aromas of toasted almonds, apple crisp and flavorful and spicy undertones.
+The palate is luscious and soft with crisp and ripe stone fruit flavors with a touch of citrus and pain bénit.
+The finish is lengthy and bright.

 Bright apple blossom and wet stone aromas spring from the,glass with floral notes.
 This is a full-bodied Chardonnay with flavors of rich baked apple, pear, nutmeg and clove.
 Lemon meringue lingers on the finish with a zesty minerality.

 A lovely straw yellow color in the glass, vibrant aromas of lemon, orange blossom and pear waft from the glass.
 The savory palate showcases flavors of toasted almond, nutmeg and citrus notes.
 Moderate acidity and a lingering finish create a truly enticing and delicious Chardonnay.